hetida/hetida-designer/docs/structuring_exceptions.md

 # Structuring Exceptions

-When a workflow/component raises an exception during execution, this exception is captured by hetida designers and suitable information about the error (like its message) is attached to the execution response json.
+When a workflow/component raises an exception during execution, this exception is captured by hetida designer and suitable information about the error (like its message, traceback, ...) is attached to the execution response json.

-In production scenarios it is often necessary to react programmatically to certain situations / errors.
-For this, parsing the error message text for details is not optimal.
-The service/component triggering the execution often needs a more structured access to such details and component code authors need a way to provide this information.
+It is often necessary for services invoking execution in designer to react programmatically to exceptional situations / errors.
+For this, parsing the error message text for details is of course not optimal.

 Therefore hetida designer provides the following ways to component code authors to raise their own exceptions explicitely enriched with information to pe propagated in a structured way into the execution json response.